 “It strengthens your bond with your child, and you really get to understand them better.”

 The busy dad hopes to instill in his children that academics is not everything.
 “You might not be a high flyer in your grades, but you can still be successful,” he says firmly.

-He hopes all three of them can be an all-rounders, not just be bookworms.
+He hopes all three of them can be all-rounders, not just be bookworms.
 Instead of going to academic enrichment classes, he wants them to enjoy trying various things, and acquire a broader and deeper understanding of the world.

 Brandon was unaware of the importance of exposing his children to various experiences when they were young.
 It was only after receiving an invitation from his friend and founder of Heguru Education Mr Kuah Eng Liang (pictured below on the left), that he reflected on this and decided to give Heguru a try.